 top of page

-Casa Paoli is owned by and headquarters of, the Puerto Rican Folkloric Research Center, Inc. In addition, it was the headquarters in Ponce of the Puerto Rican Commission for the Celebration of the Fifth Centennial of the Discovery of America and Puerto Rico; of the Historical Preservation Society of Puerto Rico and the Educational Improvement Team.
+Casa Paoli is owned by, and headquarters of, the Puerto Rican Folklore Research Center, Inc. In addition, it was the Ponce headquarters of the Puerto Rican Commission for the Celebration of the Fifth Centennial of the Discovery of America and Puerto Rico; Historical Preservation Society of Puerto Rico, and Educational Improvement Team.
 It is also the headquarters of the Friends of the Center-Casa Paoli Society.
-Since 2009, it is included in the National Registry of Historic Places of Puerto Rico and the USA.
+Since 2009, it has been included in the National Registry of Historic Places of Puerto Rico and the USA.

 In 1987, the Center acquired the Casa Paoli, thanks to the spirit of solidarity of Jaime Jordán Conesa and Antonio Penna Salicrup and their family.